elina20chihlingliu/2021-VRDL-HW1/README.md

 #### 4. Evaluation code + Load the models

 **310706002_eval_loadmodels.py** only has testing phase to produce answer.txt.
 It has to load pretrained models in models file.\
-In the models file, there are five models parameters that I pretrained and saved which I used to achieve baseline.\
+In the models file, there are five models parameters that I pretrained and saved which I used to achieve the baseline.\
 If you want to evaluate test data without training model again, run 310706002_eval_loadmodels.py (ex: python 310706002_eval_loadmodels.py) and you can get answer.txt.\
 It may take 1~2 hours to run 310706002_main.py.\
 \[models]\